XioHernandez/Automated-Timesheet-Routing-System/README.md

 The workflow:

 1. User selects an Area Supervisor(self).
-2. Forms branching directs users to the appropriate section (their cluster of schools).
+2. Form's branching directs users to the appropriate section (their cluster of schools).
 3. User completes the adjustment request.
 4. Power Automate retrieves the form response.